 - G8.
 Remember that "family" refers to members of this FU only!
 Check all that apply. - G9a/G9b.
 These questions are crucial.
 If the Head put in work time, these hours should be reported in Section BC, and Wife's/"wife's" work time should be reported in Section DE.
 If not, the CAI application will prompt you to probe for that information here. - G10.
 If R doesn't understand the question, select DON'T KNOW.
-If some FU member owned a business in 2004, but R doesn't know whether the business was incorporated, enter what information you can in an F2 note and select 8 DK. - G11b.
+If some FU member owned a business in 2008, but R doesn't know whether the business was incorporated, enter what information you can in an F2 note and select 8 DK. - G11, G11A.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - G11b.
 The amount given here is net profit (i.e., after expenses), the amount they paid income taxes on.
 If part of this amount is counted as H/Ws "draw" and another part as profit from the business, give us both sums separately in an F2 note and tell us which is which.
 Record the total profit as the final answer; do not double-count the draw.